Skip to main content

 Potato Pancakes (Kartupeļu pankūkas)

-These grated potato pancakes are a beloved Latvian comfort food, often served with sour cream and lingonberry jam.
-Simple yet satisfying, they are a common side dish or a light meal.
+Grated potato pancakes are everyday Latvian comfort food, usually served with sour cream and lingonberry jam.
+They work as a side dish or a light meal on their own.

 Rye Bread (Rupjmaize)